Klemens98/Boogle/README.md

 My approach was to build it roughly similar without using Chrome Dev Tools.

+The name and graphics were changed to hopefully resolve any copyright issues as this project is just for presentation purposes.

 ## Technologies

 - HTMl
 - CSS

 ### Todo
 + Add media queries for the search bar.
-(Googles search bar adjusts below a certain screen-size, in this state it is optimized only for larger screens.)
+(Googles search bar adjusts below a certain screen size, in this state, it is optimized only for larger screens.)
 + Change footer to split up into two lines similar to the original Google page.